divine-ray/Servilia/History/Eras/The First Era/The First Era.md

 A final echo of democracy was quelled after the [[Followers of Mekhane|Mekhanites]] executed the [[Council of Thylyist]] in the coup d'état later known as [[Betrayal]].
 Betrayal of their upheld goals, of liberty, of free thought.
 Turning down, turning to face the past and revering standstill and oppressing anyone who considers otherwise.

-After the forcible gathering of apotheotic Nølkā and similar entities/people within the erected mountains, Thylyist turned the vast armadas of Pseudoneo entities against the lavish and [[Varuú]], and then issued them^[The Pseudoneo.] to execute themselves, effectively reverting and stalling all progress made since the inception.
+After the forcible gathering of apotheotic Nølkā and similar entities/people within the erected mountains, Thylyist turned the vast armadas of Pseudoneo entities against the lavish and [[Vaaruú]], and then issued them^[The Pseudoneo.] to execute themselves, effectively reverting and stalling all progress made since the inception.